 Skeleton of a lamb, but with wings, and during The Troubles.

-At the window exit, an ossein lamb.
+At the window exit, the ossein lamb.
 Its rib-wrungs and bleached skull wag, motions for a boost.

-Smiling at me, it flies out, bone wings dispelling the devils.
+Smiling at me, it flies out, bone wings dispel the devils.

 On the grass expanse, so few of us now, but her resurrection, and her short voyage.